On the Compact Discontinuous Galerkin method for polytopal meshes: Concluding remarks

 \section{Concluding remarks}

 In this work, we have presented theoretical and computational aspects of the $hp$-version of the CDG method on polytopal meshes.
 In particular, we proved the well-posedness of the scheme and derived \emph{a priori} error estimates.
 In addition, we introduced efficient strategies to implement the CDG, LDG, and BR2 methods within a common framework.
 The numerical experiments validated the theory and discussed the advantages of the CDG method in terms of computational cost and stencil compactness, making it particularly appealing for applications involving polytopal meshes.
-Possible future research directions include the extension to more complex problems, and the development of~$hp$-adaptivity driven by suitable \emph{a posteriori} error estimators.
+Although an implementation for 3D polytopal meshes is not yet available, we expect these computational advantages to be even more significant in three dimensions.
+Possible future research directions include the extension to more complex problems, the study of iterative solvers and preconditioners, and the development of~$hp$-adaptivity driven by suitable \emph{a posteriori} error estimators.